110,430,000 hectares (1,104,300 sq. km.) (426,372 sq. mi.)

 Lower Valley of the Awash

 Ethiopian wolf, Walia ibex, Gelada baboon, Simien fox, Fischer’s lovebirds, colobus monkey, elephant, lion

 Afroalpine and sub-afroalpine, Montane dry forest and scrub, lowland tropical forest, wetlands, desert and semi-desert

 With UNESCO World Heritage Sites dotted around the signature high central plateau and mountainous geography of Ethiopia, this country is an excellent destination for wildlife enthusiasts, adventure travelers, and tourists alike.
-The area contains 20 peaks that rise above 4,000 meters, including Ras Dashen in Simien Mountain National Park, which, at over 4,500 meters, is the highest peak in Ethiopia and the third highest mountain in Africa.
+The area contains 20 peaks that rise above 4,000 meters, including Ras Dashen in Simien Mountains National Park, which, at over 4,500 meters, is the country's highest peak and the third highest mountain in Africa.